raspibolt/raspibolt/raspibolt/raspibolt_50_mainnet.md

   `$ sudo shutdown -r now`
 * After the restart, LND will catch up with the whole Bitcoin blockchain, that can take up to two hours.
   * Monitor the system logs: `$ systemctl status lnd`
+  * Check if the permission files (`admin.macaroon` and `readonly.macaroon`) have been created
+    `$ ls -la /home/bitcoin/.lnd/`
+  * Copy the new permission file to user "admin"
+    `$ sudo cp /home/bitcoin/.lnd/admin.macaroon /home/admin/.lnd/`
+    `$ chown admin:admin admin.macaroon`
-  * Check the system load to see if your RaspiBolt is still working hard: `htop`
+  * Check the system load to see if your RaspiBolt is still working hard: `htop`  :smile: